-Students may earn academic credit for internship experience.
-Several academic units within the college offer internship courses.
+Some academic units within the college offer internship courses.
 Work assignments for these courses must be approved in advance by a designated faculty member and all internship courses include an academic component.

-For additional information, visit the Undergraduate Internship coordinator at BA 122 (480/965-4066), faculty advisors in the departments or Career Services, or access the College of Business Web site at www.cob.asu.edu/up/ index.upo.htm/#services.
+For additional information, visit the Undergraduate Internship coordinator at BA 122 (480/965-4066), faculty advisors in the departments or Career Services, or access the College of Business Web site at www.cob.asu.edu/up/ internship.cfm.